enkidevs/curriculum/Web/HTML/html-versions/html4-xhtml-and-html5.md

   /xhtml1-transitional.dtd">
 ```

-A lot of elements from HTML4 were deprecated in HTML5.
-This means that those elements can be used to display HTML but are best edited using CSS.
-Some of those elements are `<basefont>`, `<center>`, `<font>` and `<strike>`.
+A lot of elements from HTML4 were deprecated and made obsolete in HTML5.
+Deprecated means that even though these elements can be used to style how HTML is displayed, it's better to use CSS instead.
+Some of these elements are `<basefont>`, `<center>`, `<font>` and `<strike>`.
 The `<basefont>` and `<font>` elements were used to set the default font size and font styles for a web page or document.
-However, now there are many alternative CSS properties that should be used instead to achieve the same result.
+However, now there are many alternative CSS properties that should be used instead for achieving the same result.
 These are `font`, `font-family`, `font-size`, `font-style`, etc. The `<center>` element was used to center elements and the `<strike>` element was used to create a strikethrough text.
 Both of these are edited much easier and more precisely with CSS.

+Additionally, HTML5 has none of the presentational attributes which were used in HTML4.
+This is because handling those functionalities is much better with CSS.

-Additionally, HTML5 has many new features that HTML4 doesn't have.
+Also, HTML5 has many new features that HTML4 doesn't have.
 Some of these are:
   - audio and video for multimedia content
   - track to provide text tracks for the video element
   - embed for plugin content
   - new geolocation features

 ---
 ## Practice